PTSD After Car Accident: Symptoms & Legal Claims (2025)

 Legal Claims for PTSD After Car Accidents

 The law does not distinguish between physical and mental injuries from car accidents.
-Just as you can seek compensation for mental and emotional symptoms from a physical brain injury, you can also pursue legal claims for mental and emotional symptoms from PTSD.
+Just as you can seek compensation for mental and emotional symptoms from a physical brain injury, you can also pursue legal claims for mental and emotional symptoms from PTSD, with settlements typically ranging from $10,000 to $120,000

 In most cases, your compensation can include the financial costs of your injuries, such as therapy bills and income losses.
 This compensation is meant to return you to your pre-accident financial state.